Senior Leadership Team

 The BAYS Senior Leadership Team is comprised of:

 - Christine Pringle, Senior Operations Director of Behavioral Health Programs

 - Owanna Stout, Senior Director of Diversion Services

 Owanna Stout joined BAYS as a Senior Case Manager in 2014.
 She brought with her a wealth of knowledge in the juvenile justice arena, which was honed while working with the Florida Department of Juvenile Justice.
 At BAYS, she quickly moved up the ranks and within 6 months of being hired, she was promoted to the Supervisor of Circuit 7.
 Owanna continued to excel within the organization, which was evident when she was named the 2015 Supervisor of the Year.
 Owanna received a Bachelor’s of Science degree in Social Sciences from her hometown university, the University of the Virgin Islands.
 She also holds a Master’s of Science degree in Criminal Justice from Nova Southeastern University.
-Her most recent promotion as the Regional Director of Diversion Services for the North Region will allow her to continue her work in the juvenile justice system that she began in 2007.
+Her most recent promotion as the Senior Regional Director of Diversion Services will allow her to continue her work in the juvenile justice system that she began in 2007.